St. Vincent’s work together with sister company SceneOne to make a positive difference by fundraising for the following amazing charities:

 Millport Cycle – 21st June 2019

-This day is a very special day raising money for Chest Heart & Stroke Scotland, in loving memory of our colleague Lynne who sadly passed away earlier this year.
+This day was a very special day raising money for Chest Heart & Stroke Scotland, in loving memory of our colleague Lynne who sadly passed away earlier this year.
 Lynne was a big part of SceneOne and St. Vincent’s Health and Public Sector Consulting and touched all our hearts over the years.

 Inflatable 5K – 18th May 2019